 Example: A retail chain includes a termination clause in their supplier contract that allows them to exit the agreement if the supplier consistently fails to meet quality standards, ensuring they can pivot to a more reliable supplier without legal complications.

 Mastering the art of supplier negotiation is essential for any business aiming to optimise costs, secure reliable supply chains, and build strong, long-term partnerships.
-By carefully considering each element—from pricing and payment terms to delivery schedules and contractual agreements—you can create supplier relationships that not only meet your immediate needs but also support your business’s long-term growth and success.
+By carefully considering each element—from pricing and payment terms to delivery schedules and contractual agreements—you can create supplier relationships that meet your immediate needs and support your business’s long-term growth and success.